 There are three words that are commonly used to describe God; they all begin with “Omni.”
 God’s “Omni” nature surely provides us something to ponder.

-The prefix “omni” means all, so the three “omni” words that reveal God’s character and nature, succinctly tell us that
+The prefix “Omni” means all, so the three “Omni” words that reveal God’s character and nature, succinctly tell us that.
+These are:

 God is all present,